 These are wild, dangerous animals and this is where they have chosen to live.
 Sure, they can be removed.
 But that means that someone needs to spot one and/or have an encounter with one first.

-Again, always assume that an encounter with an alligator is possible.
+- Always assume that an encounter with an alligator is possible.
 Especially if you are near water, or if you are in nature and a body of water is relatively nearby.

-Scan the shoreline of any body of water for alligators, whether big or small, that could look like a rock or otherwise be hiding in plain sight.
+- Scan the shoreline of any body of water for alligators, whether big or small, that could look like a rock or otherwise be hiding in plain sight.

-Look all around to make sure that an alligator isn’t sunning itself somewhere on the banks.
+- Look all around to make sure that an alligator isn’t sunning itself somewhere on the banks.

-Do not be in the water between dusk and dawn.
+- Do not be in the water between dusk and dawn.
 These are prime time for alligator feedings.
 This is prime time for any wildlife feedings.
 They are hunting and gathering for food in these early and late night hours.

-Do not allow children or even dogs to play at the shoreline of a body of water unsupervised.
+- Do not allow children or even dogs to play at the shoreline of a body of water unsupervised.

-No swimming signs and alligator signs are posted for a reason.
+- No swimming signs and alligator signs are posted for a reason.
 They are not put up near bodies of water to keep you from having fun.
 They were posted because of a valid concern.